thindil/nimalyzer/doc/index.rst

 * Names of the rules used for pragmas are strings, compared to the value of `ruleName` constants defined in the rules.
 * Disabling the rule in the code cause to disable all checks of that type in the code.
-For example if you used `{.ruleOff: hasEntity.}` and your configuration file contains several settings for that rule, all of them will be disabled from this point in the code.
+For example if you used `{.ruleOff: "hasEntity".}` and your configuration file contains several settings for that rule, all of them will be disabled from this point in the code.